hashkat/hashkat/docs/output.md

-`entity_followers.dat`
+`agent_followers.dat`

-`entity_following.dat`
+`agent_following.dat`

-`entity_populations.dat`
+`agent_populations.dat`

-`entity_retweets.dat`
+`agent_retweets.dat`

-`entity_tweets.dat`
+`agent_tweets.dat`

 `in-degree_distribution_month_000.dat`

-Outlines all the possible in degrees an entity can have in that particular month in the simulation, as well as its normalized probability, logarithm, and normalized probability logarithm in columns in that order.
+Outlines all the possible in degrees an agent can have in that particular month in the simulation, as well as its normalized probability, logarithm, and normalized probability logarithm in columns in that order.

 `main_stats.dat`

 Outlines the most important network statistics for this simulation.
-Under **USERS** we have the total number of entities by the simulation's end, and the number and percentage of those entities are of each particular entity type.
-Under **TWEETS** we have the total number of tweets made during the simulation, as well as the number and percentage of those that have a hashtag and the number and percentage of those that were tweeted by entities of each type.
-Under **RETWEETS** we have the total number of retweets that occurred throughout the course of the simulation, and how many of those were done by entities of each type.
+Under **USERS** we have the total number of agents by the simulation's end, and the number and percentage of those agents are of each particular agent type.
+Under **TWEETS** we have the total number of tweets made during the simulation, as well as the number and percentage of those that have a hashtag and the number and percentage of those that were tweeted by agents of each type.
+Under **RETWEETS** we have the total number of retweets that occurred throughout the course of the simulation, and how many of those were done by agents of each type.
 Under **FOLLOWS** we have !!!!!!!!!!!!

 `model_match.dat`